 25/09/2019 Madrid – Toledo – Madrid (BLD)

 Populated since the Bronze Age, Toledo is a magnificent city that sits on top of a gorge overlooking the Río Tajo.
 It was declared a World Heritage Site by UNESCO in 1986 for its extensive cultural and monumental heritage as a former capital of the Spanish Empire.
 This morning we head south to Toledo and enjoy a tour of all the famous sights including the great cathedral, the monastery of San Juan de los Reyes, the New Gate of Bisagra and the Bridge of San Martin.
 We also visit the church of Santo Tome to see one of the world’s most famous paintings – El Greco’s masterpiece, ‘The Burial of Count Orgaz’.
 After lunch we enjoy some free time to continue exploring Toledo before returning to Madrid.

-This morning we drive to Seville via Cordoba.
 Once the largest city of Roman Spain, Cordoba later formed the heart of the western Islamic empire.
 On arrival we explore the medieval part of the city which is a fantastic warren of narrow streets surrounding the magnificent Mezquita.
 The lavishly decorated mosque evokes days gone by when Cordoba was at the crossroads of Judaism, Islam and Christianity.
 An infinitely walkable city the town centre is compact yet has a vibrancy that defies its size.
 We pass silent plazas, hidden, tree-lined courtyards and unexpected symbols of sophisticated Islamic culture.
-In the afternoon we make the short drive to Seville.
+Late afternoon we board our train for the short journey to Seville.

 28/09/2019 Seville (BLD)